tsani/jerrington.me/drafts/2023-03-25-dispensing-recursive-algorithm.md

 Therefore, calling this function does not generate the whole sequence at once.
 In fact, nothing happens just yet if we call `enumerate_assignments(5)` except to 'prime' the generator to run.
-The call returns an _iterator,_ which stores the state of the execution.
+The call returns a so-called _iterator,_ which stores the state of the execution.
 Then, calling the function `next()` on the iterator will resume execution of the function up to the next `yield`.
 Also, `next()` returns to us the yielded value.
-Repeatedly calling `next()` until the generator exits is is exactly what a Python `for`-loop does, so we can print all the truth assignments on five variables like this:
+Repeatedly calling `next()` until the generator exits is exactly what a Python `for`-loop does, so we can print all the truth assignments on five variables like this:

 ```python